The Tin Man (American horse): Breeding

-The Todds bought a mare called Dancin' Liz, by Northern Dancer.
-She became a stakes winner and a stakes producer, with foals including the Grade II winner Oraibi, by Forli.
+The Todds bought a mare called Dancin' Liz by Northern Dancer.
+She became a stakes winner and a stakes producer, with foals including the Grade II winner Oraibi by Forli.
 She also dropped a Skywalker foal: the stakes-placed gelding Santero.
 Her filly by Tom Rolfe is The Tin Man's dam.

 The Tin Man was Lizzie Rolfe's ninth live foal.
-She died in 2000 giving birth to a full sister to The Tin Man.
-This sister is called She's a Rich Girl.
+She died in 2000 giving birth to a full sister to The Tin Man called She's a Rich Girl.

 Early career

 As a two-year-old, The Tin Man bowed both tendons, injuries that required surgical repair.
 This early injury sidelined him for a lengthy period.
-"He had some injuries that would've stopped some horses along the way," said trainer Richard Mandella,.
+"He had some injuries that would've stopped some horses along the way," said trainer Richard Mandella.
 "His body must have a great ability to overcome them."
 Mandella also decided to geld him.
 "I thought it might be a good idea to geld him for two reasons.
 First, it keeps them from developing that heavy chest, heavy neck, and that's 60 or 75 pounds of weight up front that you keep off.
 The second part was that he might behave himself better and have less chance to injure himself than a colt would."